vinaygidwaneyod/sciencefair/readme.md

   * Allow access for 'anyone, even anonymously' - this will let anyone post data to this script.
 8. A dialog will confirm the new URL.
 Update `GOOGLE_URL` in script.js.

-### Alternatives to rawgit.com

-Here are other ways to get free hosting for static html pages:

-[Github preview mode](http://htmlpreview.github.io/) is close, but this doesn't redirect cleanly to thanks.html.

-[Github pages](http://pages.github.com) are also an option.